petecarapetyan/webappwriter/docs/blog/will-wordpress-go-way-of-dodos.md

 ## It's the design

-WordPress was invented in 2003.
+Repeating for emphasis, WordPress was invented in 2003.

 Three takeaways from 2003-era assumptions make the WordPress market vulnerable